-A child must be restrained in a rear-facing seat until he or she is at least 1 year old and weighs 20 pounds.
-However, the American Academy of Pediatrics recommends that your child remain rear-facing until age 2.
+As of 2017, a child must be restrained in a rear-facing seat until he or she is at least 2 years old or weighs 40 pounds or is 40 inches or more.
 Since children benefit most from rear-facing protection, the CHLA's car seat technicians recommend keeping your child rear facing to the maximum weight limit of their car seat, independent of age.
 Rear-facing protects your child's head, neck and spine in a crash.